-The article published in Archaeology in Oceania outlines the scarcity of persistent occupation sites throughout the New England Tableland due to the lack of rock shelters recorded throughout the region.
-The cold, harsh environmental conditions of the Tableland were seen as a major obstacle to year-round occupation, resulting in a sparse distribution of sites (Binns & McBryde 1972).
-However, others including Godwin (1990) argued that the Tableland was not abandoned during winter but was occupied by small mobile groups all year.
-Beck et al. continues Godwin's investigations into the resource zones of the New England Tableland, specifically the focus on upland wetland landscapes or 'lagoons.'
+The article published in Archaeology in Oceania outlines the scarcity of persistent occupation sites in the Tablelands due to the lack of rock shelters recorded throughout the region.
+The cold, harsh environmental conditions of the Tablelands were seen as a major obstacle to year-round occupation, resulting in a sparse distribution of sites (Binns & McBryde 1972).
+However, others including Godwin (1990) argued that the Tablelands was not abandoned during winter but was occupied by small mobile groups all year.
+Beck et al. continues Godwin's investigations into the resource zones of the Tablelands, specifically the focus on upland wetland landscapes or 'lagoons.'

-The New England lagoons are shallow upland ponds located along the highest parts of the major drainage divides of the Northern Tablelands of NSW in south-eastern Australia.
+The New England lagoons are shallow upland ponds located along the highest parts of the major drainage divides within the Tablelands.
 Lagoons were chosen for study, not only because water sources are an essential focus for human occupation but also because of their cultural values (Beck et al. 2015: 47).
 Not only did Aboriginal people interact physically with water sources, such as fish trapping, ditches, and mounds, but they are also the central locations of many myths and dreaming stories (Smith & Wobst 2005).
 The New England lagoons can occur in five general forms (Table 2-3).

 Lagoons are ecologically diverse sources of food and fibre resources for Aboriginal people arriving on the Northern Tableland and provide a clustering of resources that are not available elsewhere in the region.
 Lagoons are most productive when they are shallow or fluctuating in depth, possibly due to increased plant growth and invertebrate breeding which supports waterbird species.
-Lizards, snakes, turtles, and frogs also occur in and around lagoon areas, as well as freshwater crayfish.
+Lizards, snakes, turtles, and frogs also occur in and around lagoon areas.

-Beck et al. concludes that the overall productivity of New England lagoons is high when numbers of plant and animal species present in the wetland environment are stimulated by alternate wetting and drying, suggesting that these landforms could have acted as transit stations for not only migratory wildlife moving from the coast to the inland and back, but Aboriginal people who were also able to take full advantage of these isolated islands of resource abundance (Beck et al. 2015: 54).
+Beck et al. concludes that the overall productivity of New England lagoons is high when numbers of plant and animal species in wetland environments are stimulated by alternate wetting and drying, suggesting that these landforms could have acted as transit stations for not only migratory wildlife moving from the coast to the inland and back, but Aboriginal people who were also able to take full advantage of these isolated islands of resource abundance (Beck et al. 2015: 54).

 Drying pattern Predictability and duration of filling Semi-permanent or near permanent Usually holds some water; annual inflows are greater than minimum loss in 90% of years.
-May dry duning extreme drought events.
+May dry during extreme drought events.
 Seasonal Alternately wet and dry every year according to season.
 Fills during wet season and dries annually.
 Surface water persists for months.
 Intermittent Alternately wet and dry, but less frequently and regularly than seasonal wetlands.
 Surface water may persist for months to years.
 Episodic Annual inflow is less than minimum loss in 90% of years.
 Dry for most of the time.
 Only rarely and irregularly flooded when water may persist for months.
 Ephemeral Only fills for a few days after unpredictable rainfall and run-off.